5jt/dyalog-cookbook/manuscript/11_makeme.md

 A>
 A> That's fine except that for APLers "the application" is _not_ the DYALOG.EXE, it's the workspace, whether it was loaded from disk or assembled by a DYAPP.
 When you double-click `MyApp.dyapp` then the interpreter changes the current directory for you: when you ask for it it will actually be where the DYAPP lives, and that's fine from an APL application programmer's point of view.
 A>
-A> Unfortunately that is not true for a workspace: whether you double-click or load a workspace, the current directory remains what it was before, and that's where the Dyalog EXE lives.
+A> Unfortunately that is not true in case you double-click or load a workspace: the current directory remains what it was before, and that's where the Dyalog EXE lives.
 Therefore it's probably not a bad idea to change the current directory yourself at the earliest possible stage after loading a workspace: call `#.FilesAndDirs.PolishCurrentDir` and your are done, no matter what the circumstances are.
 One of the authors is doing this for roughly 20 years now, and it has solved several problems without introducing new ones.

 Now we need to establish the `Make.dyapp` file: